 Medical malpractice laws vary by state, so the process you follow to file will depend on the specific Pennsylvania laws.
 It helps to understand these laws, the process, and the steps you’ll take so that your decisions along the way are better and more informed.

 - Talk about damages.
-An important reason to file a medical malpractice lawsuit cerebral palsy care is expensive.
-A successful trial can lead to the recovery of damages that will cover your child’s medical costs and much more.
+An important reason to file a medical malpractice lawsuit is that cerebral palsy care is expensive.
+A successful trial can recover damages that will cover your child’s medical costs and much more.
 Pennsylvania does not limit how much you can recover.
 Talk to your lawyer about your expenses so you can determine a fair and adequate amount to seek in your lawsuit.

 - Submit a certificate of merit and file.
-Pennsylvania law does require that before you can officially file the lawsuit that you submit this certificate.
+Pennsylvania law requires that you submit this certificate before you can officially file the lawsuit.
 It must detail the incident and be signed by a qualified medical expert to confirm that your case has merit and is not frivolous.
-With this done, you can file and notify the defendants to begin the lawsuit.
+You can file and notify the defendants to begin the lawsuit with this done.

 - Attempt to settle.
 Once notified, the defendants will most likely agree to try to solve the case out of court.
 Even if they don’t admit liability, settling will be faster and less costly.
 Your lawyer will negotiate on your behalf and try to get you a fair amount of money.
-You can say no to any offer and must agree before any final agreement is reached.
+You can say no to any offer and must agree before reaching any final agreement.

 - Go to trial if necessary.
-If the negotiations fail, you can take your case to court with your lawyer there to present evidence and argue on your behalf.
-The jury will decide if negligence occurred and if you are owed damages.
+If the negotiations fail, you can take your case to court with your lawyer to present evidence and argue on your behalf.
+The jury will decide if negligence occurred and if the defendants owe you damages.